A MIDI and music data manipulation library

 Overview

 S-Coda is a Python library for handling MIDI files.
+It is written with the purpose of machine learning tasks in mind.
 S-Coda supports a plethora of different MIDI manipulation operations, such as:

 Installation